 A good way to practice this with your coach is too have her/him roll the balls into the circle, with you clearing the balls to specific areas.
 During this drill it is important that you meet the ball and vary the direction and speed of the ball.

 It can help to call out which position you are passing the ball to, i.e. Right Half, Fullback, Centre Half and so on.
-This will make sure that you have the direction that you require to create attacking opportunities for you team.
+This will make sure that you have the direction that you require to create attacking opportunities for your team.

 Alternatively you can set out cones so that you have something to aim at.

-An important thing to remember when imagining doing this to is try to think of yourself as a soccer player passing to ball to your team members.
+An important thing to remember when imagining doing this is to try to think of yourself as a soccer player passing to ball to your team members.

 Good luck with this attacking goal keeping.
-As you are reading this OBO is developing gear that will make being an attacking goalkeeper easier.
-I am currently using the new third generation ROBO Hi-Rebound kickers, which has allowed me to get even stronger clearances.
-When you use the High-Rebound technology it is important that you concentrate hard on your basic skills to get the most benefit.
-After all, we all hate getting Penalty Corners called against us for lifted rebounds that aren't even dangerous.
-One on One with the Attacker By Rachel Durdin
+As you read this OBO is developing gear that will make being an attacking goalkeeper easier.
+I am currently using the new third generation Robo Hi-Rebound kickers, which has allowed me to get even stronger clearances.
+When you use the Hi-Rebound technology it is important that you concentrate hard on your basic skills to get the most benefit.
+After all, we all hate getting penalty corners called against us for lifted rebounds that aren't even dangerous.